Fighting Depression With Exercise – Introduction

 Whatever you like, 100 or 1,000, you will definitely feel better!

-I can only validate and concur with Bill Lockley’s statement.
+I can only confirm and agree with Bill Lockley’s statement.

 Keeping the black dog of depression away is a lot easier by getting regular exercise.

-Even if you can only do 1 pushup, start there and gradually add on.
+Even if you can only do one push-up, start there and gradually increase your push-ups.

-When I first started doing pushups, I could only do one.
+When I started doing push-ups, I could only do one.

-“I know that exercise can have a very positive effect on people facing depression.
-Doing 3,000
+“I know that exercise can have a very positive effect on people experiencing depression.

 Around one in five Australians will suffer from a mood disorder in their lifetime.

-Fighting Depression with Exercise – A Man Swaps Pills for Pushups!
+A Man Swaps Pills for Pushups! – Great Britain

-Another story which appeared on the web about fighting depression with exercise and specifically pushups is below:
+Another story that appeared on the web¹ about fighting depression with exercise and specifically pushups is below:

-A BATTLE against the blues has led a Lesbury man to swap medication for membership of a local gym – with remarkable results, not only for his mental health, but also his weight.
+A BATTLE against the blues has led a Lesbury man to swap medication for membership of a local gym – with remarkable results, not only for his mental health but also for his weight.

-David Hawkins has suffered from serious depression since the age of 18 but now, aged 50, he is getting his life back on track thanks to regular workouts at Village Farm Health Club and Spa in Shilbottle.
+David Hawkins has suffered from serious depression since the age of 18 but now, aged 50, he is getting his life back on track thanks to the Village Farm Health Club and Spa in Shilbottle.

 “I then went on to have a career in sales and worked in a very high-pressure environment, which didn’t help matters.

-“You were only ever as good as your last sale and in the end I was made redundant.
-It was devastating.”
+“You were only ever as good as your last sale and in the end, I was made redundant.

-Like so many other people fighting depression, David went to his doctor and was prescribed medication.
+Like so many other people struggling with depression, David went to his doctor and was prescribed medication.

-But while it stabilised his emotions, he found it having an increasingly negative impact on his life as time wore on.
+But while it stabilized his emotions, he found it had an increasingly negative impact on his life as time wore on.

-“My weight had also become a big problem and I had shot up to 23 stone.
+“My weight had also become a big problem and I had shot up to 23 stone ( 322 pounds ).

 “I felt trapped and very isolated.
 I had been to gyms before, but they felt like factories, way too commercial and not that interested in you as a person.”